mspath/guessit/README.md

 Guess It
 ========

-This is the toy app for lesson 5 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).

 Guess It is a word guessing app you can play with one or more friends.

+This is the toy app for lesson 5 of the [Android App Development in Kotlin] at Udacity.

 Technologies
 ------------